mparchment/salsabil-io/src/content/blog/lugha.md

 ---

 # Elementary Level
 Before commencing with the following texts, a basic level of comprehension is required.
 Study *Navigating the Arabic Text* and *Forming the Arabic Word* by Taha Karaan, or their equivalent.
 Following this, read through *Qasas al-Nabiyyin* by Abu'l-Hasan Ali al-Nadwi and practice placing tashkil on passages without harakat based on what one has learned.
+At this point, constant reading is the most important activity to pick up vocabulary and comprehension.

 - *Qatr al-Nada* by Ibn Hisham al-Ansari